 That’s right: there’s a feature on me in this latest edition of Odyssey, the alum publication for Queens University of Charlotte.
 I was interviewed for the piece months ago before I came to the campus to visit with the students during Alumni Weekend in April.
 Between that visit and this feature, it got me thinking about 19 year-old me, and what she’d think of all of this.

 19 year-old me was a fashion-obsessed college student who was struggling a bit at the time.
-Gangly, filled with dreams, impressionable, and smart, I made my way through the hallowed halls of my small Southern university (which was Queens College at the time, it hadn’t yet reached university status) and tried to chart the educational course that would give me my best life.
+I was fresh out of Blue Sky Fostering in Bristol, I was gangly, filled with dreams, impressionable, and smart.
+I made my way through the hallowed halls of my small Southern university (which was Queens College at the time, it hadn’t yet reached university status) and tried to chart the educational course that would give me my best life.
 I was an idealistic Art and Business Major who wanted to graduate and go work for Saatchi and Saatchi after graduation, maybe publish a couple of books.
 19 year-olds are filled with dreams and a great sense of direction but, let’s face it, some of us are distracted by shiny objects.
 I was often distracted.

 19 year-old me would be shocked that I’d made it as a feature in the alumni publication.
 All those people seemed to really have it together.
 She would have laughed it all off and said, “Me, alongside all those other captains of industry?
 Ha!
 A likely story,” before she scampered off to finish her Accounting homework or project for Professor Johnson’s Printmaking class.
 Two degrees in two subjects that had zero intersection; like I said, I was often distracted.